ZohaibWaqarMalik/Technical-Business-Analyst-Projects/Online-Appointment-for-Healthcare-Clinic/README.md

 This project is licensed under the MIT License – feel free to modify and use it.

 ## 📩 Contact
 For any inquiries or contributions, feel free to reach out:
-✉️ Email: devhub1992@gmail.com
+✉️ Email: devhub1992@gmail.com   OR zohaibwaqarmalik@gmail.com
 🌐 GitHub: ZohaibWaqarMalik